Home | Energy Physics | Nuclear Power | Electricity | Climate Change | Lighting Control | Contacts | Links |

 INTRODUCTION:

-This web page introduces charge and current filament theory and its role in enabling formation of stable charge and vector field energy structures known as spheromaks.
-The behavior of both charged particles and semi-stable plasmas is governed by the mathematics of charged current filaments embodied in spheromaks.
-The first step in understanding spheromaks is understanding how charged current filament behavior enables the formation of a closed spheromak wall.
+This web page introduces charge filament theory and its role in enabling formation of spheromaks.
+The behavior of both charged particles and semi-stable plasmas is governed by the mathematics of charge filaments embodied in spheromaks.
+The first step in understanding spheromaks is understanding the concept of charge filament and how charge filament behavior enables the formation of spheromaks.

 UNIFORM LINEAR CHARGE DENSITY HYPOTHESIS:

-A charge filament is a mathematical construct consisting of a net charge Qs formed from opposite charge components that move axially along a closed filament path of length Lh.
-A fundamental hypothesis about a charge and current filament is that the net charge per unit length is uniform along the length of the filament..
+A charge filament is a mathematical construct consisting of a net charge Qs formed from opposite charge components that move axially along a smooth closed path of length Lh.
+A fundamental hypothesis about a charge filament is that the net charge per unit length (Qs / Lh) is uniform along the length of the charge filament..

-Filament current continuity implies that the filament current Ih is also uniform along the filament.
+Charge filament current continuity implies that the net charge filament current Ih is also uniform along the filament.

 The assumed uniform net charge per unit length (Qs / Lh) on the charge filament gives the charge filament the linear charge density: